almazkun/gadd/README.md

 Very opinionated formatting python files after git add

 # Intent
 I needed a small tool to reformat and lint all the staged `.py` files according to the specific rules.
 I wanted it to be able to `pip` install it and available in the `PATH`.
+Also, I wanted to clearly see what changes are made by the formatter and be able to reverse it.
 It is called `gadd` because you run it after `git add` command.
 It will do:
 * Remove unused imports
 * Sort imports